AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 not checking the competition

-treating a single response as the final result
+treating a single answer as the final result

 ignoring incorrect information

-After you analyze the response, choose a specific action.
+After analyzing the answer, pick a specific action.

 You can: